denog/routing-guide/docs/index.md

 # Working Group

-This guide is edited by the DENOG Working Group for Routing.
+This guide is edited by the DENOG Routing Working Group.
 You don't need to be a member of the working group to contribute to the project.

 ## Contribute